ericchartier4/Capstone-2022-Team-SPOT/Documentation/windows localization .md

   -  start your apache service, you can do so in the Services Application
   -  on your mobile device, go to your browser of choice and enter {your IPv4 address}:8000
 - Running on desktop:
+  -  open command prompt
+  -  enter in command line:

+          ipconfig
+  -  copy the IPv4 address of your Wireless LAN adapter Wi-Fi (ex: 142.3.83.240)
   -  open the file 'api_manager.dart' that can be found in this path: code/FrontEnd_V1/Utils
-  -  change the URL Variable to http://127.0.0.1:5000
+  -  change the URL Variable to http://{your IPv4 address}:8000
-  -  enter into your virtual environment in the 'code/backend' as described im step 2
-  -  enter in command line:

-          flask run
   -  change directory to 'code/FrontEnd_V1'
   -  enter in the command line

           flutter run